$0 Arizona IEP Meeting Prep Checklist

 Due Process in Arizona: What to Expect

 Arizona due process hearings are conducted by independent hearing officers appointed by ADE.
 The hearing is held in Arizona and focuses on whether the district provided FAPE.
-Under stay-put rights, your child remains in the current educational placement during due process proceedings — the district cannot move them to a more restrictive setting while you are challenging their IEP.
+During an IDEA due process proceeding, applicable stay-put protections generally keep your child in the current educational placement while the dispute is pending; stay-put is not a universal rule for every disagreement.

 Recovering attorney's fees: if you prevail at due process, the district may be required to pay your attorney's fees.
 This makes legal representation more accessible for parents who cannot afford upfront legal costs.